Welcome to Old Station Surgery

 This role is termed a GP registrar.

-We plan to take on our first GP registrar from August 2019.
+We plan to take on our second GP registrar from December 2019.

-We welcome our new GP registrar, Dr Khan (female).
+We welcome our new GP registrar, Dr Rathor (female).

 GP registrars are active team members with a full part in the work of the surgeries, seeing patients, doing telephone consultations, home visits and attending practice meetings.